-The minimum standard for academic good standing at IU is a cumulative grade point average (GPA) of 2.0, or a C average.
+The minimum standard for academic good standing at Indiana University East is a cumulative grade point average (GPA) of 2.0, or a C average.

-The Chancellor’s List is tabulated each fall and spring semester and includes the following:
+The Chancellor’s List is tabulated each semester for full-time students and includes the following:

-Any student in good standing at the conclusion of the semester, who took at least twelve (12) credit hours and who attained a 4.0 grade point average in that semester.
+- Any student in good standing at the conclusion of the semester, who took at least twelve (12) credit hours of graded coursework and who attained a 4.0 grade point average in that semester.

-The Deans’ List is tabulated each fall and spring semester and includes the following:
+The Dean’s List is tabulated each semester for full-time students and includes the following:

-Any student in good standing at the conclusion of the semester, who took at least twelve (12) credit hours and who attained a grade point average of 3.50 in that semester and does not qualify for the Chancellor’s List.
+- Any student in good standing at the conclusion of the semester who completed at least twelve (12) credit hours of graded coursework and who attained a grade point average of 3.50 or higher in that semester and does not qualify for the Chancellor’s List.